avidbiscuit/ait-wiki/content/blocks/engine.md

 ---

 ![engine](images//engine_stuff_blocks/engine.png)
-## WHY IS IT SO BIG??
+## Why Is It So Big?

-The engine is organic based and will grow based on the amount of components you have connected to it.
+The Engine is organically based, just like the TARDIS it powers.
+It will grow depending on the amount and type of components you have connected to it.

-## How do i use it?
+## How Do I Use It?

-You place the engine block anywhere inside the tardis and attach components to it by using Artron Cables and the Generalized Subsystem Core block.
+You can place the Engine anywhere inside the TARDIS and attach components to it by using Artron Cables and the Generalized Subsystem Core.

-## How do i get it?
+## How Do I Get It?

-It is made with a blueprint!
-(Each item needed is show when placing the blueprint in the fabricator.)
+It is fabricated with a blueprint within the fabricator.